Prag8855/aab/content/guides/moving-in.md

 **[Guide to rental contracts in Germany](https://redtapetranslation.com/a-guide-to-rental-contracts-in-germany/)** - Red Tape Translation

 When you sign the lease, the apartment is yours.
-You can't change your mind.
-The landlord can't change their mind.
+You can't change your decision.
+The landlord can't change their decision.

 After you sign the lease, you get 3 important documents: